 Across the board, Polar produces far and away the most exciting, interesting graphics currently on shop walls.
 And when paired with a stacked team of international rippers, the small company holds a large presence in returning skateboarding to its arts-driven, DIY roots.
 The more no complies, wallrides and shuvits the better, we say.

 In some shape or another, Jason Dill’s Fucking Awesome has been around for 13 years now.
 Though it wasn’t until Dill and Anthony Van Engelen left a floundering Alien Workshop that FA saw its full potential come to fruition.
-In September, the brand officially began producing skateboards and even more recently picked up fellow ex-Alien riders Dylan Rieder and Kevin Terpening.
 There isn’t much driving FA, aside from a total disregard for anyone’s feelings or opinions.
 It’s exactly what one would expect from such an enigmatic character as Jason Dill.
 And that’s exactly what makes it so great.

 A video franchise, a hardware brand, apparel and deck maker – whatever the hell Bronze 56k wants to be, we’re okay with it.
 The overall brand concept draws heavy inspiration from (err, rips off) a myriad of ’90s lo-fi and low-brow iconography, from the perfectly pixelated Windows ’95 logo and PBS silhouette to Pissin’ Calvin and the No Fear muscle guy.
 The appropriation of dated corporate logos corny computer graphics for use by a comically small, Internet-driven brand is too on point.